 The Arizona Republic published a guest editorial by Fernandez in September 2015 entitled, "How I'd reform private school tax credits."
 In it Fernandez details her views about Arizona education funding in general and private school tuition tax credits in particular.

-Fernandez has been a supporter of stricter gun control.
+Fernandez has been a supporter of gun safety measures, calling for a special session in the summer of 2019 to immediately stop the threat of mass shootings and violence.
 She has been criticized for recognizing students visiting the capitol advocating for such measures.

 Sexual harassment reporting

 Fernandez fought her Republican colleagues who sought to limit the ability of sexual harassment and assault victims to report.
 Stating that, "We're blaming people."

 Fernandez has been an outspoken advocate of LGBTQ equality in the workplace, in housing, and more.
 She helped form the Arizona State Legislature's LGBTQ Caucus.

 Fernandez was a supporter of the successful Proposition 206 which raised Arizona's minimum wage and is credited for propelling workers' wage growth and the economy through consumer spending.